 But what about positive reviews?
 Do you need to respond to them, too?

 If you want to grow your local business you do.
-Responding to positive reviews engages customers, builds brand loyalty and markets your business.
+Responding to positive reviews engages customers, builds brand loyalty, and markets your business.
+Allowing customers to give website feedback as well as feedback relating to your service/product is the key to success.
 Here’s why responding to positive reviews is essential and exactly how you should do it.

 Why Is It Necessary to Respond to Positive Reviews?